AV-Odyssey/AV-Odyssey/README.md

 ### Run Evaluation on AV-Odyssey

 We now provide an example code for the evaluation of the [Video-Llama](https://github.com/DAMO-NLP-SG/Video-LLaMA) model.
+You can put model-related code under `avlm_model` folder.

 1. Download the AV-Odyssey data from [[🤗 AV-Odyssey Dataset](https://huggingface.co/datasets/AV-Odyssey/AV_Odyssey_Bench)] and put it into your specified folder.
 In our code, we download AV-Odyssey data into [data](https://github.com/AV-Odyssey/AV-Odyssey/tree/main/data).